 This park has some of the largest examples of petrified wood in the whole world.
 Additionally, there is a beautiful reservoir to cool your toes in.

 Farther up the road in Boulder, you’ll find this small state park that features Ancestral Native American pueblos and pithouses as well as a small museum.

 Some of the early visitors to this park dubbed it Kodachrome after the bright colors that can be seen in the rock.
 A few great hikes to arches and box canyons as well as nice picnic areas make this park a good spot to spend a half day.

 This recreational area sits right on Highway 12 and is often confused with Bryce Canyon.
 There are several fun hikes and two tunnels to drive through.

 We recommend two restaurants in this area.
 First on the list is Nemo’s in Escalante, which features burgers, fries, and shakes.
 The second is Henrie’s in Panguitch, which is home of the Chubby Burger.
 Either of these stops is a great place for inexpensive food.

 This museum located just west of Bryce City houses tons of animals and even allows you to hand feed deer and chickens.

 This small outdoor museum celebrates the amazing journey of the Mormon Pioneers through southern Utah.
 Eventually, they reached a place they dubbed Hole-in-the-Rock, through which they lowered there wagons through an amazing small crack to the Colorado River basin below.

-If you are headed to the Bryce Canyon area on Scenic Byway 12, make sure to use our Bryce Bingo sheet we created to keep our kids busy looking for things in the car and on hikes.
+When you head to the Bryce Canyon area on Scenic Byway 12, make sure to use our Bryce Bingo sheet.
+We created this bingo page t78o keep our kids busy looking for things in the car and on hikes.